 He has taught at ITP/NYU, The New School, and the School for Poetic Computation, and was formerly Magic Grant fellow at the Brown Institute at Columbia University, and Special Projects editor at the New Inquiry Magazine.

-He has also created a number of open-source software projects such as:
+He has also created and contributed to number of open-source software projects such as:

 - vidpy: video editing and compositing in python